cleverhans-lab/cleverhans/cleverhans/experimental/README.md

-This directory contains experimental features of cleverhans, which are not integrated into main API yet.
+This directory contains experimental features of cleverhans, which are not integrated into the main API yet.